desilvai/code42-JavaHW/README.md

 decimal value for an infinite number of places (or when the JVM decided to throw an ArithmeticException).

+#### Test 7: Sum Precision
+We want to check that the getTotal() function returns a value that has been rounded to 2 decimal places.

+    >java -classpath build/libs/code42-1.0.jar  com.code42.inputAnalysis.InputAnalysisDriver src/test/resources/fileProcessor/sumTest.txt "" " "
+    Printed String:
+      Sum of Numbers: 6.07
+      Average of Numbers: 2.02
+      Median of Numbers: 2.02
+      Percent of lines that are numbers: 100.00 Non-numeric strings in file (with count): NONE

+    Sum: 6.07
+    Number of Numbers: 3

+    Strings Present?
+      "":  false
+      " ":  false

+    Done!

 Testing: Exercise 2, The File Scanner
 -------------------------------------
 To execute a non-JUnit test, you can use the included test driver.
 Run: